ktechmidas/pmcf/doc/source/user/schema/secgroup.rst

 :to_port:
         End of port range to allow for ingress traffic

 A stack describes a list of security groups.
-It is permissable for a stack to omit the security group block.
+It is not permissable for a stack to omit the security group block, but it is permissable to declare an empty list.

 **Example**